m3dev/gokart/docs/task_on_kart.rst

 .. code:: python

+    from gokart.file_processor import CsvFileProcessor

         def output(self):
-        return self.make_target('file_name.csv', encoding='cp932')
+            return self.make_target('file_name.csv', processor=CsvFileProcessor(encoding='cp932'))
             # This will dump csv as 'cp932' which is used in Windows.